seriousfunk/dotfiles/README.md

 Cloud storage for my Linux dotfiles so I can sync my bash, vim and other settings across servers.

-This script and much of the abridged markdown below was taken from:
+This script and Overview below was taken from:
 + https://github.com/michaeljsmalley/dotfiles
 + http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/